 - Master GlandTake two with breakfast and two with lunch.

 - Flax Seed Oil Take at least one bottle according to label directions.
 Continue taking if desired.
 If you crave fats, fatty foods, fried foods, etc. continue taking Flax Seed Oil for as long as you have these cravings.
-Flax Seed oil is also available in a liquid that can be applied to salads, etc. (You may substitute black currant oil or evening primrose oil for flax seed oil if you want.)
+Flax Seed oil is also available in a liquid that can be applied to salads, etc. (Alternatively you may use black currant oil or evening primrose oil in place of flax seed oil.)

 - Mineral Chi TonicTake two tablespoons every day.